8 of the best waterside walks in Northants

 This one covers a blistering 114 miles of footpaths along the meandering River Nene, all the way from Badby to where it eventually meets the sea at The Wash.
 Don’t panic though, we won’t make you walk all that way in your stilettos, but take your pick from a number of pretty walks at some of the loveliest spots in the shire.
 There are some particularly beautiful stretches around Wadenhoe and Fotheringhay, so pack a picnic and have a paddle while you’re at it.

 Former gravel pits that have had a majestic makeover and form a series of both deep and shallow areas of habitat for a wide variety of flora and fauna.
-There’s meadows, marshes, scrubland and woods to explore, an incredible sculpture trail and a swanky new visitor centre at Rushden Lakes retail park, which is a great places to park, just make sure you let them know if you’re longer than the three hour parking limit, as you can extend it.
-They will also be running pond dipping and mini beast sessions for the Mudlets during the holidays, so check the website for details AND you can even hire a canoe from Canoe2 and get out on the river.
+There’s meadows, marshes, scrubland and woods to explore, an incredible sculpture trail and a swanky new visitor centre at Rushden Lakes retail park, which is a great place to park free of charge.
+There are regular pond dipping and mini beast sessions for kids during the holidays, so check the website for details AND you can even hire a canoe from Canoe2 and get out on the river.

 Mo gravel pits, mo gorgeous gorgeous nature reserve and pretty walks by the water and loads of gorgeous wading birds to look out for.
 And if you’re really lucky you might even spot an otter here, not that my kids have ever stayed quiet for long enough.
 Now is the perfect time of year to visit with an abundance of dragonflies and butterflies to spot too.
 Summer Leys is an internationally important nature reserve so take your picnic wrappers home and please don’t swim or paddle.

 A whopping 750 acres of parkland and nature reserve, there’s adventure trails, cycling routes, accessible paths, bird-watching, a visitors centre, heritage trail, a huge kids playground and a spacious cafe, so you can easily enjoy a day out enjoying what nature has to offer here.
-There are even BBQ facilities available and Movies By The Lake are running a program of open air films throughout the summer, so check out their website for more info.
+There are even BBQ facilities available so grab a gang and make a day of it.

 A lovely reservoir surrounded by accessible paths that make for a family friendly place to pootle, it’s an easy 2 and half miles all the way round and it’s perfect for joggers too.
 You can even buy a permit to go fishing here and there are play areas and a visitors centre.
 Don’t forget to pop in to Scotch Lodge Farm Shop on your way home.